Skip to main content

 Getting the action error

-If the action finished with an error, you can get the original error:
+If the action finished with an error, you can read the original error:

 var error = action.status.originalError;

-That's called an "original error" because it's the error that was originally thrown by the action's before or reduce methods.
-However, this error might have been changed by the action itself, by the action's wrapError() method.
+It is called the "original error" because it comes from the before or reduce methods.
+However, it may have been changed by the wrapError() method.

 var error = action.status.wrappedError;

-You can also use the status properties to check if the action has finished running the before, reduce, and after methods:
+You can check if the action finished running the before, reduce, and after methods:

 var status = await dispatch(MyAction(info));